 Answer #3 – If your manager is simply saying that this is not the right time to promote you to the next level, ask for clarity and specifics.
 What are the specific areas in which you need to improve, upgrade your skills, or get more experience?
 What timeline can you expect if you meet those goals?
 As with answer #2, you will not only get a clearer understanding of what steps you need to take, your manager will gain an understanding of the work that interests and motivates you, as well as clarity that you are serious about advancing your career.

 Show confidence, a willingness to do what it takes and a positive and proactive attitude.
 If your boss’s timeline seems unreasonable, consider researching job requirements for other positions you may be interested in.
+Consider speaking with HR about opportunities.
 If you are not comfortable talking to your HR department, consider ways of connecting with people who do the type of work you are interested in.
 Networking with friends, and using on-line networking services such as Linked-In, FaceBook, etc. can get you plugged in and moving forward.

 Answer #4 – You may be surprised to learn that your manager could have something else in mind for you.
 This other plan may be a pleasant surprise — perhaps one that you haven’t considered.
 It may also be a plan that you have little interest in.
 Either way, this conversation gives you the opportunity to declare your intentions and ask for clarity and support in moving forward.